 International university students

-The following South Australian universities offer a range of courses and support services to students ffrom non-English speaking backgrounds:
+The following South Australian universities offer a range of courses and support services to students from non-English speaking backgrounds:

-The New Arrivals Program centre at Thebarton Senior College is for English as a second language students over 17 who wish to participate in full-time study in an adult environment.
+The New Arrivals program at Thebarton Senior College is for English as a second language students over 17 who wish to participate in full-time study in an adult environment.